British Channel 4 buys Hitler painting; studio audience will vote whether to destroy it

 A teenage Hitler moved from Linz to Vienna in 1908 in the hopes of becoming an artist but twice failed the admission test to be accepted into the Vienna Academy of Fine Arts.

-Many of Hitler's paintings were seized by U.S. soldiers at the end of World War II and have been held and hidden from public view at the U.S. Army's Center of Military History.
+At least four paintings purportedly by Hitler were seized by U.S. soldiers at the end of World War II and have been held at the U.S. Army's Center of Military History, and can be seen on appointment.

 Others that were not seized started to enter auction sales in the 200s and have fetched hundreds of thousands of dollars when sold.